MarsLyceum/nexus-api/README.md

 ## Architecture

 -   Microservices with GCP on Google Cloud Run
--   Supabase Database
+-   Google Compute Engine VM running the Database
--   Supabase Document Storage for Images and Media
+-   Google Cloud Storage for Images and Media
 -   Squarespace for Domain: my-nexus.net
 -   Cloudflare for CDN
--   Upstash for Redis Cache Around Supabase Requests
+-   Upstash for Redis Cache Around DB and Storage Requests

 ## DB